bio4j/gsoc15/ideas/OrientDB-based-Bio4j-distribution.md

 - **difficulty** _medium_
 - **technologies** _aws, s3, ec2, orientdb, scala, java_

-Given the caracteristics of OrientDB (is one of the few DBs which can support local indexes, see orientechnologies/orientdb#1895) a specific implementation would be really interesting: There is even interest on their side on using bio4j as a benchmark.
+Given the caracteristics of OrientDB (it's one of the few databases that can support local indexes, see orientechnologies/orientdb#1895) a specific implementation would be really interesting: There is even interest on their side on using bio4j as a benchmark.

 ### Expected outcome